Dark Dice: Casting and recording

 In a special release on April 14, 2021, Vengroff and Statz announced that, if they reached 2,500 subscribers on Patreon by May 12, they would switch Dark Dice from being a side-project of Fool & Scholar Productions to part of their yearly production schedule, "with seasonal releases every two weeks (or more if we're able)."
 The second season went into hiatus after episode 5A (the fifth episode of the A campaign), released in March 2023, due to the upcoming wedding of Cleveland and Viðarsson, the two players featured in season 2's A campaign; the following May 26, Vengroff announced that the rest of season 2 was postponed due to Cleveland and Viðarsson deciding to take time off following their wedding; he announced that the show would move forward with its third season, and would return to season 2 "after this new story concludes so our cast can enjoy the first few months of their marriage."
 Season 3 premiered on June 20, 2023, with a prologue episode featuring two of the eight new players, in which Vengroff confirmed that Dark Dice was now upgraded to a bi-monthly release.
 Domain of the Nameless God was always intended to be followed by a new campaign with a cast of all-new characters, and as such season 3, Shores of the Silver Thrum, featured new players playing original characters.
 The tenth episode of Shores of the Silver Thrum, "The Tempest", was released on May 28, 2024, with The Long Road resuming the following June 11; it is unknown whether Shores of the Silver Thrum has concluded, or if it will be continued after the completion of The Long Road.

-Episodes 19 to 21 of season 2, all part of campaign A, are a crossover with The Lucky Die, another actual play podcast; the events of the joint game session are canon to both Dark Dice and The Luck Die, with its events being featured on both podcasts, although some scenes are exclusive to either version while remaining canon to both; as a result of being the gamemaster of The Lucky Die, Hem Cleveland acts as co-gamemaster alongside Vengroff for these episodes, and her Dark Dice character, Rowena, spends most of the three-episode arc unconscious so that Cleveland does not act as both gamemaster and player simultaneously.
+Episodes 19 to 21 of season 2, all part of the A campaign, are a crossover with The Lucky Die, another actual play podcast; the events of the joint game session are canon to both Dark Dice and The Luck Die, with its events being featured on both podcasts, although some scenes are exclusive to either version while remaining canon to both; as a result of being the gamemaster of The Lucky Die, Hem Cleveland acts as co-gamemaster alongside Vengroff for these episodes, and her Dark Dice character, Rowena, spends most of the three-episode arc unconscious so that Cleveland does not act as both gamemaster and player simultaneously.